Answered! Jump to accepted answer.

 Why is there no « de » after pas in this exam with languages?

 Is there not a rule « ne pas de »?

 How comes you don’t use « de » in this example: Ils ne parlent pas espagnol/ l’espagnol. ?

-This relates to:Using le, la, les with titles, languages and academic subjects (definite articles) -
+This question relates to:French lesson "Using le, la, les with titles, languages and academic subjects (definite articles)"

 the "de" after "pas" is used when you are expressing, e.g., that you don't have something of something.
 For example:

 Il n'y a plus de sucre. -- There is no more (of) sugar.Elle ne boit pas d'alcool. -- She drinks not of the alcohol. (literally)

 But in the example you quote, "Ils ne parlent pas l'espagnol."
 There is no larger thing of which the language Spanish would be part of.
 It is an indivisible entity.
 Hence no "de".

 -- Chris (not a native speaker).